Privacy Policy

 13.3 How We Use Client Information

-APC uses client information solely for the following purposes:
+ALI uses client information solely for the following purposes:

 • To deliver the services described in the applicable service agreement or statement of work